mark-borg/phd/README.md

 Material related to **Sign Recognition**:

-The lexicon and associated files used in the supervised training of both the HMM-based sign recognition system and the RNN-based system can be found here: [lexicon and associated labelling tools](https://drive.google.com/open?id=1DqPHf28c7MBvObsBUP1GzI7YLiNmYjnI).
-The ELAN tool is needed for the EAF files; this is available here: [ELAN tool](https://archive.mpi.nl/tla/elan).
+The lexicon and associated annotation files used in the supervised training of both the HMM-based sign recognition system and the RNN-based system can be found here: [lexicon and associated annotation files](https://drive.google.com/open?id=1DqPHf28c7MBvObsBUP1GzI7YLiNmYjnI).
+The ELAN annotation tool is needed for the EAF files; this is available here: [ELAN tool](https://archive.mpi.nl/tla/elan).